spatialos/UnrealGDK/SpatialGDK/Documentation/content/command-line-arguments.md

     </tbody>
 </table>

-For example, to connect a server-worker instance to a deployment on a different machine using Receptionist, you add the following command line arguments:
+For example, to connect a server-worker instance to a deployment on a different machine using Receptionist, you can run the following line:

 `MyProject.exe MyMap -server -workerType UnrealWorker -receptionistHost <IP of a different machine> -useExternalIpForBridge true`